srlang/ms-thesis-paper/README.md

 ## Editing/Format

-This project is obviously written mostly, if not entirely, by myself.
+This project was obviously written entirely by myself.
 As such, my own personal quirks and desires for file format are observed.
 They aren't entirely listable, but should be determined easily enough.
 If you are for whatever editing these files, please observe my formatting